RouninMedia/Da3SH/README.md

 **DaNIS³H** (***D**ata **a**nd **N**atively **I**mportable **S**tyles, **S**cripts, **S**VG & **H**TML*) describes a component-based web architecture.

-But, unlike most other component-based web architecture approaches, **DaNIS³H** takes code and encodes it as *data*.
+But, unlike most other component-based approaches to web-architecture, **DaNIS³H** takes code and encodes it as *data*.

 This means **DaNIS³H** is framework free.